National Turkey Lovers’ Day

 However, the name for turkeys didn’t come from the Americas, but instead, the birds were thought to be a large sort of guineafowl that the Europeans were familiar with from Turkish merchants, and called them Turkey Fowl.

 The turkey quickly exploded into a sort of worldwide popularity of such significance that the turkey actually entered into English heraldry, first appearing on the coat of arms of William Strickland as “A Turkey-Cock in his pride proper”.

 There’s nothing like the smell of a hot steaming turkey roasting in the oven, but that’s only one of the ways that it’s prepared.
 It has been baked, roasted, smoked, and recently it’s become popular to deep-fry the turkey, creating a unique form of preparation that’s wonderfully delicious, though it is a little perilous to prepare.

-How To Celebrate Turkey Lovers’ Day
+How to celebrate Turkey Lovers’ Day

-After the turkey is done, slice up the breast to use as sandwich fixins’, strip the dark meat off the bones and use them in making a soup.
-Speaking of soup, take a bunch of vegetables (onions, carrots, garlic, celery) and drop it into a large stock pot with the skeleton and leftover skin and boil for 4 hours, salting and peppering to taste.
-Now you have a delicious turkey stock that can be used for making soup, replacing water in biscuits, just about anything you can imagine!
+After the turkey is done, slice up the breast to use as sandwich fixings’, strip the dark meat off the bones and use them in making a soup.
+Speaking of soup, take a bunch of vegetables (onions, carrots, garlic, celery) and drop it into a large stockpot with the skeleton and leftover skin and boil for 4 hours, salting and peppering to taste.
+Now you have a delicious turkey stock that can be used for making soup, replacing the water in biscuits, just about anything you can imagine!